-\paragraph{Run Length Encoding.} The likelihood of zero elements is significantly higher than suggested by a power law, i.e., client updates are sparse in an $\ell_0$ sense, as illustrated in Figure~\ref{so-sparsity}.
-To efficiently communicate these sparse tensors, we encode the number of repeated zeros between each non-zero element, rather than transmitting each occurrence.
+\textbf{Run Length Encoding.} The likelihood of zeros in the empirical distribution is significantly higher than suggested by a power law, i.e., client updates are sparse, as illustrated in Figure~\ref{so-sparsity}.
+To efficiently communicate these sparse tensors, we encode the number of repeated zeros between each non-zero coordinate, rather than transmitting each occurrence.
 For simplicity of implementation, we reuse the same universal code for encoding these run lengths that we use for the non-zero magnitudes.

-\paragraph{Empirical Evaluation.} We measure how the average codeword lengths using the \emph{delta} and \emph{gamma} codes compare to the entropy of the client updates and observe which of these universal codes has the smaller rate (Figure~\ref{entropy-cross-entropy}).
+\textbf{Empirical Evaluation.} We measure how the average codeword lengths using the \emph{delta} and \emph{gamma} codes compare to the entropy of the client updates and observe which of these universal codes has the smaller rate (Figure~\ref{entropy-cross-entropy}).
 We test this across training rounds, quantization step sizes, datasets, tasks, and model layer types.
 We find that the \emph{gamma} code consistently outperforms the \emph{delta} code with an acceptable overhead over the entropy of the client updates, typically less than 20\%, independently of how finely we quantize.

-In summary, the derivation so far leads to the encoding operator $\mathcal{E}$ as given in Algorithm~\ref{alg:encoder}.
+The observations above lead us to the encoding operator $\mathcal{E}$ given in Algorithm~\ref{alg:encoder}.
 We let $\square$ denote the empty binary string and $\oplus$ denote concatenation of binary strings, e.g. $110 \oplus 10 = 11010$.
 The decoding operator $\mathcal{D}$ simply consists of parsing the \emph{gamma} code from the binary string, inserting zeros, recovering signs, and multiplying by $\Delta$.\footnote{Open-source implementations of the operators are available at \url{https://github.com/tensorflow/compression}.}